2026 Entry Period Is Open — Send in Your Submissions Today!

 Entry Levels

-The Media Fest Show featuring the top winning entries will be held on Thursday evening May 16 at the Lismore Hotel in Eau Claire in conjunction with our two-day conference co-sponsored by the Midwest Region of the Alliance for Community Media and Wisconsin Community Media.
-Tickets are $50.
+The Media Fest Show featuring the top winning entries will be held in conjunction with our two-day conference co-sponsored by the Midwest Region of the Alliance for Community Media and Wisconsin Community Media.
+The schedule of blocks will be released in the spring.
+More information on the award ceremony will also be released closer to the date.

 Recognition Levels